Farang998/Convolutional-Code/README.md

 ## For More Details

-For a deeper explanation of the algorithms, system design, simulations, and results, refer to the full project report and presentation submitted with this project.
+For a deeper explanation of the algorithms, simulations, and results, refer to the full project report and presentation submitted with this project.